Interslavic: Adjectives

 Adjectives are always regular.
 They agree with the noun they modify in gender, case and number, and are usually placed before it.
 In the column with the masculine forms, the first relates to animate nouns, the second to inanimate nouns.
 A distinction is made between hard and soft stems, for example: dobry "good" and svěži "fresh":

-Some writers do not distinguish between hard and soft adjectives.
+Some writers make no distinction between hard and soft adjectives.
 One can write dobrego instead of dobrogo, svěžogo instead of svěžego.

 Comparison

 The comparative is formed with the ending -(ěj)ši: slabši "weaker", pȯlnějši "fuller".
-The superlative is formed by adding the prefix naj- to the comparative: najslabši "weakest".
+The superlative is formed from the comparative with the prefix naj-: najslabši "weakest".
 Comparatives can also be formed with the adverbs bolje or vyše "more", superlatives with the adverbs najbolje or najvyše "most".

 Adverbs

 Hard adjectives can be turned into an adverb with the ending -o, soft adjectives with the ending -e: dobro "well", svěže "freshly".
 Comparatives and superlatives can be adverbialized with the ending -ěje: slaběje "weaker".